onzfonz/comp227/src/content/0/en/part0b.md

 The details of the code are not important right now, but some code has been included to spice up the images and the text.
 We will properly start coding in [part 1](/part1).
-The sample code in this part is actually not relevant at all to the coding techniques of this course.
+The sample code in this part is *not relevant at all* to the coding techniques of this course.

 > Some might wonder why `xhttp` object is used instead of the modern `fetch`.
   This is because we don't want to get into promises at all yet, and the code having a secondary role in this part.